adbenitez/deltachat-cursed/README.md

 ## Credits

-The user interface is based on [ncTelegram](https://github.com/Nanoseb/ncTelegram)
+The user interface was initially based on [ncTelegram](https://github.com/Nanoseb/ncTelegram)

 Some code and ideas were taken from [scli](https://github.com/isamert/scli/)